shubhattin/shubhattin/README.md

 - 🔭 I'm a **Full Stack Web Developer** with a passion for building scalable and user-friendly applications
 - 🌱 Currently exploring the fascinating intersection of **Web Software** and **Artificial Intelligence**
 - 💡 I love turning complex problems into simple and intuitive solutions
-- 🌱 I have a fascination for Indian Languages and its scripts.
+- 🌱 I have a fascination for Indian Languages and scripts.

 ---